flashlan/Spring-Microservices---Rest---DIO-/README.md

 # Spring-Microservices---Rest---DIO-
-A microservices project with Spring Cloud based on a DigitalInovationOne tutorial series
+A microservices project made with with Spring Cloud framework and based on a DigitalInovationOne tutorial series